TotalFreedomMC/TFGuilds/README.md

 # TFGuilds
-Plugin which allows for players to make their own guilds, providing guild chat and guild teleportation.
+Plugin which allows for players to make their own guilds, providing guild chat, guild teleportation, and more